Statutory Sick Pay Guide

 4. Under 'List of Sick Periods' enter the first full day that the employee was sick.

 5. Enter the last full day of their sickness.
-If the sickness is ongoing then leave this blank until they have returned to work.
+If the sickness is ongoing, leave this blank until they have returned to work.

 6. Click 'Add', you will then see the Average Earnings for this period.
 The SSP amount at this point will still show as 0.00.

-Firstly begin the pay run as normal by clicking on 'Pay Employees' and clicking 'Start New Pay run'.
+Begin the pay run as normal by clicking on 'Pay Employees' and then on 'Start New Pay Run'.

-You are now being asked to enter the qualifying days - remember unless otherwise agreed these are the days the employee normally works.
-So if the employee normally works Monday to Friday you should untick Saturday and Sunday.
+Select the qualifying days: unless otherwise agreed, these are the days the employee normally works.
+If, for example, the employee normally works Monday to Friday you should untick Saturday and Sunday.

 If the employee does not follow a set working pattern then click where indicated, underneath the grid.
-You should then untick all the days that are not normally worked Underneath the qualifying days you are asked if any Exclusions apply.
+You should then untick all of the days that are not normally worked.
+Underneath the qualifying days you are asked if any exclusions apply.
 Please click on the relevant option and enter the date the exclusion applies where prompted.
 If there are no exclusions then leave as 'None of the above apply'.

-You will then be shown how the SSP is to be worked out and the amount.
+You will then be shown how the SSP is worked out and the amount.

 Remember you must enter the dates of sickness prior to paying the employee.

-Statutory Sick Pay is normally paid to employees who are unable to work because of illness and who meet the below criteria:
+Statutory Sick Pay is normally paid to employees who are unable to work because of illness and who meet the criteria below:

 • The employee must be sick for a minimum of 4 days.
 All days (not just scheduled work days) count towards a PIW (Period of incapacity to work)